-NRIs who are selling house property which is situated in India have to pay tax on the Capital Gains.
-The tax that is payable on the gains depends on whether it’s a short term or a long term capital gains.
+NRIs who are selling house property, which is situated in India have to pay tax on Capital Gains.
+The tax that is payable on the gains depends on whether it is a short term or long term capital gains.
 When a house property is sold, after a period of 2 years from the date it was owned- there is a long term capital gain.
-In case it held for 2 years or less - there is a short term capital gain.
+In case it is held for 2 years or less - there is a short term capital gain.

 Tax implications for NRIs are applicable in the case of inheritance.
-In case the property has been inherited, we need to consider the date of purchase of the original owner for calculating whether it’s a long term or short term capital gain.
-In such a case the cost of the property shall be the cost to the previous owner.
+In case the property has been inherited, we need to consider the date of purchase of the original owner for calculating whether it is a long term or short term capital gain.
+In such a case, the cost of the property shall be the cost to the previous owner.

 Long-term capital gains (when property is held for more than 3 years) are taxed at 20%.
 Do note that long-term capital gains earned by NRIs are subject to a TDS of 20%.